maruseu/dwm/README.md

 - MPC, pulseaudio and ibus for the statusbar
 - Compositor for transparency

+## Building dwm

+`make`
+`sudo make install`
+A script `build.sh` is included to quickly rebuild, install and restart dwm for when you're tweaking dwm.

 ## Running dwm

 Add the following line to your .xinitrc to start dwm using startx: